 Photography From Monterey to Big Sur

-I thought that both the camera and device took great pictures.
-I felt that the iPhone7 was convenient, lightweight, and actually there were a number of professional quality shots.
+The iPhone7 was convenient, lightweight, and appears to be taking professional quality shots.
 With a lightweight device, the climb up steep hills to capture a bird’s-eye view of the area wasn’t as difficult.

 The Canon 5D, Mark II took great wildlife images with the telephoto lens attached.
 This allowed me to capture great close-up shots of crashing waves and wildlife in flight from a safe distance.
 As seen in the photo gallery below.